carbon-language/carbon-lang/llvm/tools/llvm-mca/README.txt

 indicator of how big of an impact data dependencies had on the execution of instructions.
 When performance is mostly limited by the lack of hardware resources, the delta between the two counters is small.
-However, the number of cycles spent in the queue tends to be bigger (i.e. more than 1-3cy) especially when compared with other low latency instructions.
+However, the number of cycles spent in the queue tends to be bigger (i.e., more than 1-3cy) especially when compared with other low latency instructions.

 Extra statistics to further diagnose performance issues.